Editorial Board

 David Colclough (Queen Mary, University of London)

 David Colclough is Professor of Renaissance Studies at Queen Mary University of London.
-His research currently focuses on John Donne, whose Sermons at the Court of Charles I he edited as volume 3 of The Oxford Edition of the Sermons of John Donne (OUP, 2013); he is now preparing volume 14 (Sermons Preached at St Paul’s Cathedral, 1628-1630).
+His edition of New Atlantis will be volume 19 of the Oxford Francis Bacon.
+Beyond Bacon, his current research primarily focuses on John Donne, whose Sermons at the Court of Charles I he edited as volume 3 of The Oxford Edition of the Sermons of John Donne (OUP, 2013); he is now preparing volume 14 (Sermons Preached at St Paul’s Cathedral, 1628-1630).
 He is the author of the ODNB life of Donne, and the editor of John Donne’s Professional Lives (D.S.
 Brewer, 2003).
 His monograph Freedom of Speech in Early Stuart England was published by CUP in 2005.
-He has edited New Atlantis for volume 14 of the Oxford Francis Bacon.

 Leofranc Holford-Strevens (Retired, Oxford University Press)